Division 296 Tax: How the $3m superannuation tax changes affect you

 In addition to withdrawing funds, some other changes you might make to your financial strategy are:

 Depending on your situation, it may be worth considering different investment options.
-This can include investing in your personal name, using family trusts, company structures (which can have a 25% tax rate for eligible entities), or tax-effective investment bonds.
+This can include investing in your personal name, using family trusts or company structures (which can have a 25% tax rate for eligible entities).

 If your goal is to maximise your children's inheritance, gifting money to your adult children can be a more tax-effective option in light of Division 296.